AFib Episode Log Template: Onset, Duration, Triggers, Heart Rate

 Why a Written Episode Log Beats a Month of Guessing

 If you have paroxysmal AFib, you already know the problem with describing episodes at an appointment.
 How long did it last?
-Maybe an hour.
-Maybe three.
+Maybe an hour, maybe three.
 Heart rate was fast.
-How fast?
+How fast, exactly?
 Not sure.
 What were you doing?
 Something, probably.
-By the time you sit down across from your cardiologist, the details that would actually change your treatment have evaporated.
-This AFib episode log template is designed to help you do exactly that.
+By the time you sit down across from your cardiologist, the details that would actually change your rate versus rhythm strategy have evaporated.
+This AFib episode log template is built to capture them while they are still fresh.

 A written or digital log closes that gap.
 It turns vague recollection into the structured data your electrophysiologist needs to decide whether your current rhythm control strategy is working, whether a trigger pattern is visible, and whether the burden of AFib is climbing or falling over time.